DeutscheSoft/AWMLExample/README.md

 ```

 Point your browser to `localhost:8000` to open the UI.
 In Firefox or Chrome/Chromium hit `F12` to open the developers tools to investigate the structure.
 Use your editor to see all comments added to the code.
 Start with `index.html`, `strip.html`, `local.json` and `styles.css`.

+Follow-up to this example could be an investigation of http://demo.deuso.de/ISE2016/index.html